Senior OEC Chairperson

-A senior candidate need only complete the senior emergency management component one time.
-In other words, a candidate who completes the EMM core component but does not complete the skiing or toboggan handling need not repeat the EMM component in the next effort to achieve senior certification.
+A senior candidate need only complete the senior OEC component one time.
+In other words, a candidate who completes the SrEOC core component but does not complete the skiing or toboggan handling need not repeat the SrEOC component in the next effort to achieve senior certification.

 Approved program goals for all senior program classifications are listed in The Ski Patroller’s Manual, 14th edition.

-- The senior emergency management component consists of field-relevant exercises to develop skills in the objectives of decision making, problem management, and leadership.
-Three options are available for the evaluation process and can be referenced in The Ski Patroller’s Manual, 14th edition, CH 18.
+- The senior OEC component consists of field-relevant exercises to develop skills in the objectives of decision making, problem management, and leadership.
+Three options are available for the evaluation process and can be referenced in The Ski Patroller’s Manual, 14th edition, Chapter 18.

 - The senior alpine (skiing/snowboarding) component consists of long-, medium- and short-radius turns, skiing/snowboarding unpacked snow or icy conditions, and equipment carry exercises that require edging, weight transfer, and upper and lower body movements.
 The objective is to help patrollers become better alpine skiers/snowboarders and toboggan handlers.